 However, despite the use of the CSAMT method in Xingning, the main goal of the “Crew project 2017-Nian” project is yet to be satisfactorily achieved, partly due to the geological complexity and the inability of the method to propose the right drilling locations.
 The new technique should be a piece of the solution to propose the right drilling location, estimate the layer thicknesses, and demarcate the water reservoir rock of the area.
-To implement the workflow, a Python toolbox (PT) is developed including the CSAMT data processing, the modeling with OCCAM2D software, and the steps of NM creating.
-From NM, the pseudo-stratigraphy log at each station could be used before the drilling operations to indicate the layer's boundaries and to estimate their thicknesses thin the investigation depth (~1km).
+To implement the workflow, a Python toolbox (PT) is developed including the CSAMT data processing, the modeling with OCCAM2D software, and the steps for creating the NM.
+From the NM, the pseudo-stratigraphy log at each station could be used before the drilling operations to indicate the layer's boundaries and to estimate their thicknesses thin the investigation depth (~1km).
 Moreover, the NM sections were grouped and extrapolated to create a 3D pseudo-stratigraphy map to emphasize the existing fractures and the water reservoir rock.
 Finally, two boreholes were provided to test the efficiency of the proposed approach by estimating the layer thickness.
-The accuracy of layer thickness computation is evaluated by calculating the error thickness between the observed layers from boreholes and the layers of the pseudo-stratigraphy log from NM.
+The accuracy of the layer thickness computation is evaluated by calculating the error thickness between the observed layers from boreholes and the layers of the pseudo-stratigraphy log from the NM.

 GEOLOGICAL BACKGROUND